 Why Live in Hawthorne

-Hawthorne, a lesser-known neighborhood in Washington, D.C., offers a secluded and suburban feel while being close to urban amenities.
-Bordering the Maryland state line, it provides direct access to Rock Creek Park, a vast 1,700-acre forested area ideal for hiking, cycling, and exploring historical sites like an 1800s mill.
-The neighborhood is characterized by its mix of colonial-style homes from the 1940s, ranch houses from the 1950s, and newer contemporary-style residences.
-Safety is a notable feature, with crime rates lower than the national average.
-Education is a strong point, with students attending highly rated schools such as Lafayette Elementary School, Deal Middle School, Jackson-Reed High School, and the District of Columbia International School, which offers International Baccalaureate programs.
+Washington, D.C.'s Hawthorne neighborhood offers a secluded and suburban feel while being close to urban amenities.
+Bordering the Maryland state line, it provides direct access to Rock Creek Park, a vast 1,700-acre forested area ideal for hiking, cycling and exploring historical sites like a 19th-century mill.
+The neighborhood is characterized by its mix of colonial-style homes from the 1940s, ranch houses from the 1950s and newer contemporary-style residences.
+Education is a strong point, with students attending highly rated schools such as Lafayette Elementary School, Deal Middle School, Jackson-Reed High School and the District of Columbia International School, which offers International Baccalaureate programs.

 Hawthorne lacks its own commercial district, so residents drive to nearby areas for dining and shopping.
-Broad Branch Market, a mile and a half away, and Connecticut Avenue, less than 2 miles away, provide grocery stores, bistros, and entertainment options like the historic Avalon Theatre.
+Nearby Broad Branch Market and Connecticut Avenue provide grocery stores, bistros and entertainment options like the historic Avalon Theatre.
 The neighborhood's annual block party in July fosters a close-knit community atmosphere.
 Public transportation includes a Metro bus line along Oregon Avenue and a Metro train station 2 miles away in Friendship Heights.
-By car, downtown Washington, D.C. is 6 miles away, and Capitol Hill is 11 miles away, with Interstate 495 just 3 miles from the neighborhood.
+Downtown Washington, D.C. is 6 miles away, Capitol Hill is 11 miles away and Interstate 495 just 3 miles from the neighborhood.

 Frequently Asked Questions